My passion for painting trees started when I set a topic as a teacher.

-My trees have been exhibited at Williams Art, Rheebridge, Samovar Tea House, Cambridge Open Studios and as a solo exhibition at Addenbrookes Hospital.
+My trees have been exhibited at many places including Byard Art, Williams Art, Michaelhouse, the Plough, Cambridge and Birminham Open Studios and at Addenbrookes Hospital.
 TheTree of Knowledge is on permanant display at Hughes Hall Library after it was bought and then presented by a Life Fellow to the college.
+My paintings have been bough by people in the UK, America, USA and Europe.

 Some of the trees have been made into limited edition giclee prints.
-I have also made mono prints of some trees which give an entirely different effect.
+Please enquire.

 I love Cambridge.
 The colleges, the parks with their wide open spaces, the people and of course the cows that live in the centre of our city.

-It gives me endlass inspiration for my paintings.
+It gives me endless inspiration for my paintings.

 The Parker Library